OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 * **Testing and Quality Assurance Procedures:**

-Comprehensive testing procedures, including unit testing on smart contracts and on single smart contracts functions, integration testing, and user acceptance testing, are conducted to identify and resolve any potential issues or bugs.
+Comprehensive testing procedures, including unit testing on every single smart contracts' functions, have been conducted to identify and resolve any potential issues or bugs.
 Quality assurance measures ensure the DApp meets the desired performance, security, and usability standards.

 # **_User Guide & Instructions_**